-Students spend a semester in a secondary school setting and meet regularly with both Lasell and school supervisors.
+In this course, students spend a semester in a secondary school setting and meet regularly with both Lasell and school supervisors.
 Assignments incorporate all Massachusetts requirements for licensure and include topics such as the ethics of teaching, legal and moral responsibilities, student confidentiality, and working parents and community members.
 Permission of the Department Chair required.
 Prerequisite: ED 428; passing scores on all required MTEL.